 In addition to diplomatic developments, the reflection on how to organize the international system to avoid conflicts is part of a long intellectual tradition.
 Among the authors of the most illustrious perpetual peace plans are: Abbé de Saint-Pierre, Immanuel Kant, Jean-Jacques Rousseau, William Penn and Jeremy Bentham.
 In some cases, the projects developed call for the establishment of international forums to enable States to collaborate and resolve their disputes in a peaceful manner.

 The genesis of modern multilateralism dates back to the 19th century.
 The "Concert of Europe" that emerged from the Vienna Congress in 1815 is considered a major step in its development.
 After the upheavals caused by the Napoleonic wars, the major European powers established an informal system of consultation to maintain order in Europe.
-However, the "Concert of Europe" is a form of limited cooperation.
+However, the "Concert of Europe" was a form of limited cooperation.
 It was not institutionalized and was based on the voluntary collaboration of major international actors.
 Meetings were convened only if they were deemed necessary.
 Small powers were sometimes consulted, but they rarely, if ever, participated in deliberations.
 Despite these limitations, the concert of Europe allowed the major powers to get used to meeting before their discrepancies lead to conflicts, rather than at the negotiating table after the end of hostilities.
 It thus paved the way for the major international congresses of the second half of the 19th century.